 Book a hotel or vacation home with guest laundry facilities, or visit a laundromat.
 Laundromats often have efficient machines that wash and dry your clothes fast.
 Plus you can use more than one washer at once, so laundry doesn't have to take you away from your vacation for long.

-Laundry supplies take very little space in a suitcase.
+Laundry supplies take up little space in a suitcase.
 You just need a roll of quarters and either detergent pods or a travel bottle of liquid detergent.
 The travel bottle is better than pods if you will hand wash items in your hotel sink.

 Related: 3 Ways to Use Packing Cubes